-- S Charles Woodson moving into sole possession of fifth place on the NFL's all-time interceptions list with his 66th career pick. - Woodson intercepting his sixth pass of the season to set his Raiders career high (five in 1998) and mark his fifth six-interception season, tied for sixth most in NFL history.
-He leads all active players with four six-interception seasons (DeAngelo Hall and Richard Sherman, two each). - Woodson scoring his 14th defensive touchdown to pass Rod Woodson and Darren Sharper for the NFL's all-time record.
-An interception return for a touchdown would be his 12th, tying him with R. Woodson for the NFL record. - Woodson totaling 34 interception return yards to become the 10th NFL player, and the fifth since the 1970 merger, to accumulate 1,000 career interception return yards. - Woodson notching one sack to tie Lawyer Milloy (21) for the sixth most sacks all-time by a defensive back.
+- S Charles Woodson intercepting his 66th career pass to move into sole possession of fifth place on the all-time list, breaking his tie with Night Train Lane.
+Woodson needs two interceptions to tie Dave Grayson (29) for seventh on the Raiders' franchise list. - Woodson setting a new Raiders career high with his sixth interception of the season, surpassing his rookie season total of five (1998). - Woodson scoring his 14th defensive touchdown to pass Rod Woodson and Darren Sharper for the NFL's all-time record.
+An interception return for a touchdown would be Woodson's 12th, tying him with R. Woodson for the most in NFL annals. - Woodson totaling 34 interception return yards to become the 10th NFL player, and the fifth since the 1970 merger, to accumulate 1,000 career interception return yards. - Woodson notching one sack to tie Lawyer Milloy (21) for the sixth most all-time by a defensive back.

-A WIN WOULD.
+WIN WOULD...